Deadly 'widespread wintry weather' causes travel chaos in Midwest; severe weather risk in South

 A weather system moving across the country has created travel chaos on highways across the Midwest, with several fatal accidents reported as millions are now under the risk of severe weather in the Deep South on Monday.

-The National Weather Service said that a low-pressure system developing a "sharp" cold front over the Deep South will spread "widespread" wintry precipitation from the central Plains to the Northeast over the next several days, with heavy snow reported in some locations.
+The National Weather Service said that a low-pressure system developing a "sharp" cold front over the Deep South will cause "widespread" wintry precipitation from the Central Plains to the Northeast over the next several days, with heavy snow reported in some locations.

 "We got a big old winter storm that's coming out way," Fox News Senior Meteorologist Janice Dean said on "Fox & Friends."